Buying life insurance for the first time? Three tips from the pros.

 “When considering which life insurance products to purchase, Internet research can be helpful – you can find some good basic information about the various products out there.
 Remember this is a long-term purchase as important as your house!” says George Shadie, insurance consultant from Wilkes-Barre, PA.

 Your partnership with your association is also a valuable resource to help you understand your options.
 Your professional group has partnerships with trusted vendors to help bring you options to fit your life needs.
-Review your full life needs with a financial professional to create your custom goals and see where your group membership insurance options fit in this plan.
+Review your full life needs with a financial professional to create your custom goals and see where your group membership insurance options fit in this strategy.

 Tip 3: Consider the company

 “You want to work with a company that has a great track record and a solid history of financial strength, one that receives the highest ratings from the rating agencies and leads the industry in innovative products and services.
 Look for a great company that puts the value of the relationship first.”

 “The company you choose to do business with is very important.
 Think about it: you’re going to pay premium your for life insurance policy for 30, 40 – even 50 or 60 years.
 You want to be sure that the company will still be intact and solvent when you need the benefit."

 – Mike Brown, insurance consultant from Kansas City, MO